gtesei/ccyclegan/README.md

 <img src="images/fer2013_sample.png" align="middle" />

-**Note: this is a dataset of unpaired images, i.e. for a given person/facial expression there are NOT other images of the such person with different facial expressions.**
+**Note: this is a dataset of unpaired images, i.e. for a given person/facial expression there are NOT other images of the same person with different facial expressions.**

 ## Exemplar Results